Ganon's Castle Walkthrough

 - After taking some damage, their armor will break.

-The next room contains 2 Iron Knuckles.
-Their axe attacks are very powerful, so wait for an opening after they attack to strike.
-Defeating both will open the door.
+The next room has 2 Iron Knuckles.
+Hit only one to fight them one-on-one, wait for an opening after its axe attack, then strike.
+Defeat both to open the door.

 Boss room in Ocarina of Time